Returning to South Africa? SARS is Waiting for Expats Coming Home

 SARS Repatriation Queries

-In recent months various socio-economic and migration indicators have suggested an uptick in the trend of South African expats returning home, with SARS also taking notice.
+In recent months various socio-economic and migration indicators have suggested an uptick in the trend of returning South African expats, with SARS also taking notice.
 Many of these expats are finding themselves the subject of questions regarding their repatriation from the revenue authority.

 In our practice we have further noted a vagueness in the structure and wording of such SARS queries posed to expats.
 Whether intentional or not, these questions are arguably aimed at creating a sense of comfort or confusion for returning expats, which could lead to unintentional and incorrect disclosures to the tax man –